AlexGoMa/shmups/readme.md

-# Switch shmups database API rest
+# Switch shmups API rest

 - This project is an API rest that returns the list of physical shmup (shoot em up games) released in Nintendo Switch console.